emagiz/emdocs/referenceguide/log-appender-channel-adapter.md

+---
+id: log-appender-channel-adapter
+title: Log appender channel adapter
-# Log appender channel adapter
+sidebar_label: Log appender channel adapter
+---
 #### An event-driven adapter that receives logging events of the application.
 A message producer endpoint that registers itself as an <code>Appender</code> for <i>Logback</i>, sending all received logging events as XML messages to the output channel.